Private Residence Horse Boarding Rescue, CA

 Perfect example a friend of mine had her horses teeth floated by her vet and 2 weeks later I was riding the horse who kept chomping on the bit and tossing her head which was not normal for her.
 I asked her to let my dentist check her out. sure enough she had hooks in the very back, a slight wave and A BROKEN TOOTH THAT WAS INFECTED!
 So again, be careful who gets in your horses mouth

 my point do your horse a favor and have an equine dental specialist do your horses teeth.
 Educate yourself and ask to see whats going on in their mouth and ask questions.
 Some vets know what they are doing but more don't than do.
 Don't make the mistake I made just to save a few dollars up front.
 It costs much more in the long run.

 Performance Dentals (incisors are also trimmed.
-If they are to long the back teeth don't touch to grind the food) by Tony Basile $240- $280 depending on location & includes sedation by Slate Creek Veterinarian Dr Chris Vos.
+If they are to long the back teeth don't touch to grind the food) by Tony Basile $260- $280 depending on location & includes sedation by Slate Creek Veterinarian Dr Chris Vos.

 CLICK HERE for more information on Dentals from UC Davis